Efficient JavaScript

 As a developer, it is tempting to make an animation run as smoothly as possible, by using short timeouts, and small changes.
 For example, animated motion could be done using a 10ms interval, that moves an element 1 pixel at a time.
 An animation running that fast may work nicely on some PCs or some browsers.
 However, a 10ms interval is about the smallest that a browser can achieve without using 100% of most desktop CPUs.
 Some browsers will not even be able to manage that - requesting 100 reflows per second is quite a lot for most browsers.
 Lower powered computers, or device browsers, will not be able to perform at that speed, and the animation will feel slow and unresponsive.

-It can be neccessary to swallow the developer pride, and trade some of the smoothness of the animation for speed instead.
+It can be necessary to swallow the developer pride, and trade some of the smoothness of the animation for speed instead.
 Changing the interval to 50ms, and the animation step to 5 pixels, will need much less processing power, and can make the animation run much faster on lower powered processors.

 Avoid inspecting large numbers of nodes